munificent/journal/asset/post/2015-09-07-what-the-hero-sees.md

 }
 </style>

-This is a record for me.
-I've been procrastinating this post for eight years.
-I moved four times, got married, had two kids, and ported my roguelike to [a language][dart] that didn't exist when I first wrote the code this post is about.
+This post explains the algorithm I use for field of view in my game.
+I've been meaning to write about it for a *long* time.
+While I procrastinated, I moved four times, got married, had two kids, and ported my roguelike to [a language][dart] that didn't exist when I first wrote the code this post is about.
 You can thank Simon Andersson for prodding me to finally write it down.